Photo: Sara Mc Key

 Take care of clothes and shoes

-Clothes and shoes are a large part of our consumption and thereby our environmental impact, or footprint.
-Clothes and shoes can contain Phthalates and be treated with both antibacterial and water repellant substances.
-When you wash your clothes these substances enter the water system and our environment, since they are often hard to catch in the water treatment plants.
+Clothes and shoes are a large part of our consumption and thus our environmental impact.
+They may also contain harmful phthalates and be treated with both antibacterial and water-repellent substances.
+When you wash, the substances can follow with the water and into our environment.

 • Find a good shoemaker and a good tailor.
 By repairing your shoes and clothes you prolong their lifetime.